MustardForBreakfast/Translator/README.md

 ## Installation

+- `brew install sox`, and add it to your PATH
 - `npm install`
 - copy and rename `ENV_template.js` to `ENV.js`, fill in the values you obtained in the `Requirements` section above.